Tomb Raider (2013 video game): Animated model

 Lara Croft's model is animated using compiled performance capture, a technique used in the previous installment Tomb Raider: Underworld.
 The game was built on Crystal Dynamics' game engine called "Foundation".
 Lara's face is based on that of model Megan Farquhar.
 "Turning Point" CGI teaser trailer premiered at the E3 held in June 2011, emphasizing the release date was to be in the third quarter of 2012.
 The trailer was produced by Square Enix's CGI studio Visual Works.

 Voice cast

 Keeley Hawes did not return as Lara Croft for 2013's Tomb Raider, after working on Tomb Raider: Legend, Anniversary, Underworld and Lara Croft and the Guardian of Light.
 She reprised the role of Lara in the downloadable game Lara Croft and the Temple of Osiris, which was released in December 2014.
 Crystal Dynamics was said to be auditioning dozens of voice actresses.
 The voice actress of Lara Croft was revealed to be Camilla Luddington in June 2012.
-Lara is played by Nadine Njeim in the Arabic dub, by Nora Tschirner in the German dub, by Alice David in the French dub, by Karolina Gorczyca in the Polish dub, by Yuko Kaida in the Japanese dub, by Benedetta Ponticelli in the Italian dub, by Guiomar Alburquerque Durán in the Spanish dub and by Polina Sherbakova in the Russian dub.